RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 Tensors are for handling large accelerated data, the idea of leaving these sizable chunks in memory is a problem.
 With one small loop, you could leak an entire computer's available RAM and GPU.

-All tensors and models have a `.dispose()` method that purges a tensor from memory.When you call `.dispose()` on a tensor, the `numTensors` will go down by the number of tensors you just released.
+All tensors and models have a `.dispose()` method that purges a tensor from memory.
+When you call `.dispose()` on a tensor, the `numTensors` will go down by the number of tensors you just released.

 | |tensor live| tensor disposed|
 | :--: | :--: | :--: |